Reviews You Can Rely On

 Comfort

 The DynaLock features a gently-contoured foam grip with a simple secondary grip.
-These grips can be hit-or-miss, and in this case, our testers found that most hand sizes hold the pole comfortably, despite its no-frills looks.
+We found that most hand sizes can hold the pole comfortably.
 After hours and hours on the trail, grip shapes can make the hands sore and achy, but in this case, our hands felt comfortable and at ease.
-This is aided by the pole's incredibly light swing weight, which makes it a breeze to hike with for extended trips.
+This is aided by the pole's incredibly light swing weight, which we found comfortable even on extended hikes.
 The padded strap is very comfortable on the wrist and makes hiking with heavy loads more pleasant.

-Some of our testers noted that the top of the handle is less rounded and more flat than other high-performance poles on the market that we rate highly.
-This is true, and even though the top of the handle is made of soft rubber, you can still feel the edges of the handle when pushing down on your palm when using the pole in “cane” configuration.
-Most testers agree that this is not a deal-breaker, and some even liked the flatter handle, but when we compare poles head-to-head, we notice every detail.
+Some of our testers noted that the top of the handle is flatter than other high-performance poles on the market.
+Even though the top of the handle is made of soft rubber, you can still feel the edges of the handle when pushing down on your palm when using the pole in “cane” configuration.
+Most testers agree that this is not a deal-breaker, and some even liked the flatter handle, but when we compare poles head-to-head, we notice every detail and tend to prefer a more rounded top.

-msr dynalock ascent carbon - the contours of the dynalock's foam grip are subtle, yet comfortable.
+msr dynalock ascent carbon - showcasing the flatter top of the handle. it has more pronounced...

 Weight

-The DynaLock Ascent Carbon weighs in at 17.0 ounces per pair, which is an average weight for a foldable carbon trekking pole with length adjustment.
-Other poles on the market are lighter, but generally, these poles don't include as many comfortable features or secure locking mechanisms.
-But upon extension, it is immediately obvious that most of the weight is in the handle, as the pole swings back and forth effortlessly, compared to other trekking poles with the same overall weight.
+The DynaLock Ascent Carbon weighed 15.7 ounces per pair on our scales, about average for a foldable carbon trekking pole with length adjustment.
+Upon extension, it is immediately obvious that most of the weight is in the handle, as the pole swings back and forth effortlessly, compared to other trekking poles with similar overall weights.
 The DynaLock accomplishes this by omitting heavy shaft protectors at the joints between shaft sections, and by eliminating sheaths for the internal locking cord.

 While these omissions may impact the long-term durability of the shaft sections and internal locking cord, we applaud the low swing weight that this design achieves.
 Most occasional users won't notice the swing weight difference, but our testers would fight over these poles at the beginning of each day after experiencing the low swing weight on multi-day trips.
 Furthermore, climbers who want to save every bit of shoulder and forearm energy while approaching alpine climbs will notice the swing weight savings that this pole provides.